Configure workflow steps

 Using real-time workflows

-With Dynamics 365, you can configure real-time workflows but you should use them with care.
+You can configure real-time workflows but you should use them with care.
 Background workflows are generally recommended because they allow the system to apply them as resources on the server are available.
 This helps smooth out the work the server has to do and help maintain the best performance for everyone using the system.
 The drawback is that actions defined by background workflows are not immediate.
 You can’t predict when they will be applied, but generally it will take a few minutes.
 For most automation of business processes this is fine because people using the system don’t need to be consciously aware that the process is running.

 Use real-time workflows when a business process requires someone to immediately see the results of the process or if you want the ability to cancel an operation.
 For example, you may want to set certain default values for a record the first time it’s saved, or you want to make sure that some records are not deleted.